 Thai Marriage Registration

 The process for marriage registration in Thailand starts at the Australian Embassy in Bangkok.
 You will need to ask them for a pro-forma Statutory Declaration.
-This freedom to marry will be issued to you and it needs to translated, verified by the Thai Foreign Affairs department and then taken to the Thai District Office for registration.
+This freedom to marry will be issued to you and it needs to translated.
+Then verified by the Thai Foreign Affairs department and then taken to the Thai District Office for registration.
 The marriage certificate will then be issued.

 Speak to a lawyer in Thailand for more information and assistance when getting married.
 Prenuptial agreements in Thailand also have to be registered with the marriage.